 And when it gets better, your breasts will be less hard and sore.
 But don’t let that scare you!

 Just because your breasts aren’t full or painful later doesn’t mean you don’t have enough milk.
-If you’re worried, though, check out this article.
+If you’re worried, though, check out this article (or this one).
 It’ll let you know that you are still producing enough milk even though your breasts feel better!